AbdelaliEch/DE_ZOOMCAMP_2025/DE-ZOOMCAMP-homework3/README.md

   uris = ['gs://kestra-project-448315-bucket/yellow_tripdata_2024-*.parquet']
 );
 ```
-Create a table in BQ using the Green Taxi Trip Records for 2022 (do not partition or cluster this table).
+Create a (regular/materialized) table in BQ using the Yellow Taxi Trip Records (do not partition or cluster this table).
 ```sql
 CREATE OR REPLACE TABLE `de_zoomcamp.yellow_tripdata_2024` AS SELECT * FROM `de_zoomcamp.yellow_tripdata_2024_external`;